Logan-Martin/Engineering_3_Notebook--CAD_Onshape/README.md

 *Image of how to make the duck and a gif of it*

-### Reflection of the assignment: - some thoughts on what you learned and the process of learning it (don't skimp on this section!)
+### Reflection of the assignment: - The process of learning through the small videos was helpful as most times I question if I am doing something in the intented way.
+The snapping of the bricks was by far the best thing out of all of this.
+Just putting something together like that feels really cool and makes you feel proud of your work, even if it seems small to others.